A chronology of key events:

 2012 June - Serbian court imprisons 14 former soldiers and paramilitaries over the killing of 70 Croat civilians in the eastern village of Lovas in 1991.

-2012 November - Last year's convictions of Generals Ante Gotovina and Mladen Markac for war crimes are overturned by an appeals court in the Hague.
+2012 November - Convictions of Generals Ante Gotovina and Mladen Markac for war crimes are overturned by an appeals court in the Hague.

 A court in Croatia sentences former prime minister Ivo Sanader to 10 years in prison for taking bribes.

-2013 March - The European Commission gives Croatia the green light to join the EU as the 28th member state.
-However, the Commission says that Croatia still needs to continue its efforts to curb corruption and tackle organised crime.
+2013 March - The European Commission gives Croatia the green light to join the EU, but says it still needs to tackle corruption and organised crime.

 2013 July - Croatia takes its place as the 28th member of the EU.